software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 spring.datasource.driver-class-name=org.postgresql.Driver
 ```

+The `Dockerfile` sets the environment variable `ENV SPRING_CONFIG_NAME=application,production`, which tells Spring to merge properties from `application.properties` and `production.properties` files.
+The properties are merged from left to right, so the properties in the `production.properties` file will override any properties in the `application.properties` file.
+The values inside `${...}` are [environment variables](https://en.wikipedia.org/wiki/Environment_variable).
+We will define them in Render soon.

 The PostgreSQL database requires a suitable driver for the application.
 Let's add the PostgreSQL driver dependency to the `<dependencies>` list in the `pom.xml` file:

 ```xml